Fastrack (bus rapid transit): Kent Thameside

-The vehicles used on the Fastrack routes are tagged in order to allow them to use the various bus priority measures across the network.
+The vehicles used on the Fastrack routes, including Volvo B7RLE Wright Eclipse Urban, Wright StreetLite and Alexander Dennis Enviro200 MMC, are tagged in order to allow them to use the various bus priority measures across the network.
 This allows them to enter segregated bus lanes and change traffic light sequences to give the buses priority over other vehicles.

 The buses are also marketed with a number of features to improve travel experience, including free WiFi, USB charging points and next stop announcements.

-Between 21 March and 9 May 2018, the first electric bus was introduced to the Fastrack network in Kent Thameside network as part of a trial period.
+Between 21 March and 9 May 2018, the first Volvo 7900 electric bus was introduced to the Fastrack network in Kent Thameside network as part of a trial period.

-Following the takeover of the Kent Thameside network by Go-Ahead London and the introduction of the Dover service between 10 and 17 November 2024, Fastrack is planned to be the first fully electric bus network in Kent, with the first new electric buses entering service during 30 April 2025.
+Following the takeover of the Kent Thameside network by Go-Ahead London on 10 November 2024 and the introduction of the Dover service on 17 November 2024, Fastrack is planned to be the first fully electric bus network in Kent, with the first new Irizar ie tram electric buses entering service during 25 April 2025 and 22 January 2026.

+Dover

+The Dover service was launched by Stagecoach South East using a fleet of pre-existing diesel-powered Alexander Dennis Enviro200 MMCs.
+On 23 February 2026, five MCV bodied Volvo BZL single-deck electric buses equipped with pantograph chargers were launched into service on the Dover network.

+Bean Road Underpass

+The Bean Road Underpass is a planned Fastrack bus rapid‑transit infrastructure project.
+It involves constructing a new 75 m underpass through the chalk ridge beneath B255 Bean Road between the Whitecliffe/Eastern Quarry housing development and Western Quarry to provide a direct, uncongested route for Fastrack services.
+It will include a dedicated 3.5 m‑wide Fastrack busway alongside a shared pedestrian and cycle path.
+Once completed it will form part of the Fastrack network serving Dartford and Gravesham, improving public transport connectivity between Ebbsfleet Garden City, Bluewater, and beyond.
+Planning permission was granted in March 2025, with construction expected to begin in early 2026 and finish by 2027 under Kent County Council’s delivery, and an £18 million construction contract has been awarded.